rust-lang-ru/book/rustbook-ru/nostarch/chapter17.md

-we start writing programs that involve parallel or concurrent operations, though, we quickly encounter new challenges inherent to *asynchronous programming*, where operations may not finish sequentially in the order they were started.
+we start writing programs that involve parallel or concurrent operations, though, we quickly encounter new challenges inherent to *asynchronous programming*, where operations may not finish sequentially in the order they were запущено.
 This chapter builds on Chapter 16’s use of threads for parallelism and concurrency by introducing an alternative approach to asynchronous
 programming: Rust’s Futures, Streams, the `async` and `await` syntax that supports them, and the tools for managing and coordinating between asynchronous